 “Emmanuelle” was also a film I was encouraged to watch to learn about love.
 This porn series, which was banned by the President of France initially until the new government authorities set it free, includes group sex, lesbian sex, sex with children and strangers, and even rape.

-I was a little innocent girl when those images and videos started being embedded in my mind as love.
+I was a little innocent girl when those images and videos were introduced to me as love.

 In the first 14 weeks when this porn film was released, 2.5 million Frenchmen stood in line to watch it.